abn-illia-lebid/abn-meetup/README.md

 Worry not, because when you include the tests into the pipeline, they will be run automatically.

 The pipeline will also automate the deployment to production.
 Which gives you even more safety and less headache.

+You will never be able to deploy untested application again.

 ## An example